replicate/replicate-javascript/README.md

 Set your API token as `REPLICATE_API_TOKEN` in your environment.

-To run a prediction and return its
+To run a prediction and return its output:

 ```jsx
 import replicate from "@replicate/client";